phaserjs/phaser/README.md

 * TilemapLayers will now collide properly when they have a position that isn't set to 0x0.
 For example if you're stitching together several maps, one after the other, and manually adjust their `scrollX/Y` properties (thanks @Upperfoot #2522)
 * There are a bunch of new Phaser consts available to help with setting the angle of a Game Object.
 They are `Phaser.ANGLE_UP`, `ANGLE_DOWN`, `ANGLE_LEFT`, `ANGLE_RIGHT`, `ANGLE_NORTH_EAST`, `ANGLE_NORTH_WEST`, `ANGLE_SOUTH_EAST` and `ANGLE_SOUTH_WEST`.
 * Math.between will return a value between the given `min` and `max` values.
+* InputHandler.dragDistanceThreshold gives you more fine control over when a Sprite Drag event will start.
+It allows you to specify a distance, in pixels, that the pointer must have moved before the drag will begin.
+* InputHandler.dragTimeThreshold gives you more fine control over when a Sprite Drag event will start.
+It allows you to specify a time, in ms that the pointer must have been held down for, before the drag will begin.
+* InputHandler.downPoint is a new Point object that contains the coordinates of the Pointer when it was first pressed down on the Sprite.

 ### Updates